Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type - the

 \begin{proof} By Lemma~\ref{lem2:1}, we may restrict ourselves to divisors $p$ of $(m+1)h$.

 Suppose that $e^{2\pi ip/(m+1)h}$ is a $d_i$-th root of unity for some $i$.
 In other words, $(m+1)h/p$ divides $d_i$.
 Since $d_i$ is a divisor of $h$ by assumption, the integer $(m+1)h/p$ also divides $h$.
-But this is equivalent to saying that $m+1$ divides $p$, and Equation \eqref{eq2:1} holds by Lemma~\ref{lem2:2}.
+But this is equivalent to saying that $m+1$ divides $p$, and equation \eqref{eq2:1} holds by Lemma~\ref{lem2:2}.

 Now assume that $(m+1)h/p$ does not divide any of the $d_i$'s.
-Then, clearly, the right-hand side of \eqref{eq2:1} equals $0$.
+In this case, it follows from \eqref{eq:S1S2} and the fact that we have $S_1(W)\supseteq\{n\}$ and $S_2(W)=\emptyset$ that the right-hand side of \eqref{eq2:1} equals $0$.
 Inspection of the classification of all irreducible well-generated complex reflection groups, which we recalled in Section~\ref{sec:prel}, reveals that all groups satisfying the hypotheses of the lemma have rank $n\le2$.
 Except for the groups contained in the infinite series $G(d,1,n)$ and $G(e,e,n)$ for which Theorem~\ref{thm:1} has been established in \cite{KratCG}, these are the groups $G_5,G_6,G_9,G_{10}, G_{14},G_{17},G_{18},G_{21}$.
 We now discuss these groups case by case, keeping the notation of Lemma~\ref{lem2:6}.
-In order to simplify the argument, we note that Lemma~\ref{lem2:7} implies that Equation~\eqref{eq2:1} holds if $m_2>2$, so that in the following arguments we always may assume that $m_2=2$.
+In order to simplify the argument, we note that Lemma~\ref{lem2:7} implies that equation~\eqref{eq2:1} holds if $m_2>2$, so that in the following arguments we always may assume that $m_2=2$.

 {\sc Case $G_5$}.
-The degrees are $6,12$, and therefore Remark~\ref{rem2:1}.(1) implies that Equation~\eqref{eq2:1} is always satisfied.
+The degrees are $6,12$, and therefore Remark~\ref{rem2:1}.(1) implies that equation~\eqref{eq2:1} is always satisfied.

 {\sc Case $G_6$}.
 The degrees are $4,12$, and therefore, according to Remark~\ref{rem2:1}.(1), we need only consider the case where $h_2=4$ and $m_2=2$, that is, $p=3(m+1)/2$.
 Then \eqref{eq2:m2Aktion} becomes